bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

   t's, four u's, five v's, eight w's, two x's, four y's, and one z

-But, of course it would a cruel joke if I didn't end by telling you that this article[^3] contains and
+But, of course it would a cruel joke if I didn't end by telling you that this article[^4] contains and

 [^1]: Except that it claims to be a pangram

+[^2]: It's actually trying a little harder than I described; when it detects
+      that adding a new tally has falsified a previous part of the sentnce, it makes a crude attempt to fix it in a single step.
+There's no reason this should succeed in general, although I must admit I think there is some risk that this addition to the strategy could allow the machine we're torturing to achieve it's goal.

-[^2]: Actually, there has been lots of pretty cool research on writing programs
+[^3]: Actually, there has been lots of pretty cool research on writing programs
       that understand some parts of natural language and use it to do logical reasoning like SAT-solving.
-There was a time when some people thought this might lead to real artificial intelligence!
+There was a time when some people thought this might lead to strong artificial intelligence!
+One of the earliest and most famous examples of this type of thing was a system called [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU), which is also discussed in
+      *Gödel, Escher, Bach*.

-[^3] Excluding the dynamic bits
+[^4]: Excluding the dynamic bits